 collaborators > María Victoria Molina Chamadoira, Paola Schein, Sebastián Rodriguez Mamby, Germán Bustamante, Federico Garrido, Gabriel Quipildor

-assistants >María Guillermina Rolleri, Isabel Amiano, Andrés Anzaldo, Martín Branca, Pablo Farinola, Daniel Nazareno
+assitants >María Guillermina Rolleri, Isabel Amiano, Andrés Anzaldo, Martín Branca, Pablo Farinola, Daniel Nazareno

-2003 Mob_Lab, 1ST ROTTERDAM BIENNALE
+2003 Mob_Lab, 1ST ROTTERDAM BIENALE

-TRANSPORTATION EXCHANGE SYSTEM [TES]
+TRANSPORTATION EXCHANGE SYSTEM [TES] [TES]